Don-Chad/Superpy/Introduction.md

 ***python3 supermark.py stats
 python3 supermark.py --display-stats***

-7**.
-Changing the system date for today:**
+**7. Changing the system date for today:**

 In case you want you need to do extensive administration work, the system’s date can be time-shifted.
-This will change the internal date of the system by X (amount of days), working on all the operations.
+This will set the internal date of the system to a given date, or move it by X (amount of days).
+This will work on all the operations.

-Be mindful: the time-shift is a permanent change, staying active until you shift it back.
-Shifting back is done by executing a time-shift with the negative value of the current applied time-shift value.
+You can set a new internal date accordingly:

+***python3 supermark.py timesshift 2024-11-01

+If you want to move the internal date forwards or backwards:

 ***python3 supermark.py timesshift -5
 python3 supermark.py timesshift +5***

+Be mindful: the time-shift 4 is a permanent change, staying active until you shift it back.
+Shifting back is done by executing a time-shift with the negative value of the current applied time-shift value.

 Now that you're  up to date with the knowledge of the fantastic Super-Mark CLI, you're ready to conquer the supermarket world.
 Happy selling! 🎉